Doing Atkins Easily

 All you need to know to master the basics of the Atkins Diet.

-Is Atkins safe?
 Atkins has always been about limiting—not eliminating—carbs, and choosing those with the most fiber, vitamins, minerals and a host of other nutrients.
 The Atkins principles are firmly grounded in science.
-At least 50 research studies published in peer-reviewed journals confirm the safety and efficacy of Atkins.
-In fact, emerging science consistently shows that compared to low-fat diets, low-carb diets produce greater weight loss and better compliance.* Plus, when people followed a low-carb diet, or specifically the Atkins protocols, certain risk factors for a host of conditions improved.
+Over 80 research studies published in peer-reviewed journals confirm the safety and efficacy of Atkins.
+In fact, emerging science consistently shows that compared to low-fat diets, low-carb diets produce greater weight loss and better compliance.
+Plus, when people followed a low-carb diet, or specifically the Atkins protocols, certain risk factors for a host of conditions improved.
 These include heart disease, elevated blood sugar and elevated insulin levels.

 Four Phases for a Lifetime of Healthy Eating